Mera Peak Climbing

 Monsoon Season (summer)

 This is the season of June, July, and August.
 This season would appeal to trekkers who enjoy the adventure.
-It will be approximately 7 degrees Celsius at night, with temperatures reaching up to 20 degrees Celsius throughout the day.
+It will be approximately 7 degrees Celsius at night, with temperatures reaching 20 degrees Celsius throughout the day.
 Mera Peak Climbing is fascinating due to the rain and mysterious clouds.
 There will be fewer people this season, and there is a good chance of receiving teahouse discounts.
 In addition, after the rain, you will get a beautiful view of the scenery and mountains.

 Why Climb with Peregrine Treks?